 In most California Tort Claim Act claims, proper notice of a claim must be filed within six months of the injury or accident.

-However, the Act carves out certain exceptions, allowing the government to be held liable in those limited circumstances.
-These exclusions include for premises liability where the government had notice of the dangerous condition, or where the government is vicariously liable for the negligence of an employee.
+The Act allows the government to be held liable in limited circumstances.
+These provisions include for premises liability where the government had notice of the dangerous condition, or where the government is vicariously liable for the negligence of an employee.

 If you are successful in your claim against the government, you can be awarded financial compensation for your injuries.
 Compensatory damages in a personal injury lawsuit can include: